-Explore some of the best JavaScript libraries and frameworks available for web scraping in Node.js and learn how to use them in your projects.
+The best JavaScript libraries and frameworks for web scraping in Node.js and how to use them.

 HTTP clients are end-point applications that use the HTTP protocol to send requests and get a response from servers.
 In the context of web scraping, they’re necessary to send requests to your target website and retrieve information such as the website’s HTML markup or JSON payload.